-The Exchange Tax Receivable Agreement provides for the payment by members of the ZoomInfo Tax Group to certain Pre-IPO OpCo Unitholders and certain Pre-IPO HoldCo Unitholders of 85% of the benefits, if any, that the ZoomInfo Tax Group is deemed to realize (calculated using certain assumptions) as a result of (i) the ZoomInfo Tax Group's allocable share of existing tax basis acquired in the IPO and (ii) increases in the ZoomInfo Tax Group's allocable share of existing tax basis and tax basis adjustments that will increase the tax basis of the tangible and intangible assets of the ZoomInfo Tax Group as a result of sales or exchanges of OpCo Units for shares of Class A common stock after the IPO, and certain other tax benefits, including tax benefits attributable to payments under the Exchange Tax Receivable Agreement.
-The Reorganization Tax Group is deemed to realize (calculated using certain assumptions) as a result of the ZoomInfo Tax Group's utilization of certain tax attributes of the Blocker Companies (including the ZoomInfo Tax Group's allocable share of existing tax basis adjustments generated over time may increase (for tax purposes) the ZoomInfo Tax Group's depreciation and amortization deductions and, therefore, may reduce the amount of tax that the ZoomInfo Tax Group's allocable share of existing tax basis acquired in the IPO and the increase (for tax purposes) the ZoomInfo Tax Group's depreciation and amortization deductions and, therefore, may reduce the amount of tax that the ZoomInfo Tax Group's allocable share of existing tax basis acquired in the IPO and the increase in the ZoomInfo Tax Group's allocable share of existing tax basis acquired in the IPO and the increase (for tax purposes) the ZoomInfo Tax Group's depreciation and amortization deductions and, therefore, may reduce the amount of tax that the ZoomInfo Tax Group's allocable share of existing tax basis acquired to the assis acquired in the IPO and the increase in the ZoomInfo Tax Group's allocable share of existing tax basis adjustments agreements are an obligation of members of the ZoomInfo Tax group, but not of ZoomInfo OpCo.
+The Exchange Tax Receivable Agreement provides for the payment by members of the ZoomInfo Tax Group to certain Pre-IPO OpCo Unitholders and certain Pre-IPO HoldCo Unitholders of 85% of the benefits, if any, that the ZoomInfo Tax Group is deemed to realize (calculated using certain assumptions) as a result of (i) the ZoomInfo Tax Group's allocable share of existing tax basis and tax basis adjustments that will increase the tax basis of the tangible and intangible assets of the ZoomInfo Tax Group as a result of sales or exchanges of OpCo Units for shares of Class A common stock after the IPO, and certain other tax benefits, including tax benefits attributable to payments under the Exchange Tax Receivable Agreement.
+The Reorganization Tax Group is allocable share of existing tax basis and tax basis and tert to the ZoomInfo Tax Group is deemed to realize (calculated using certain assumptions) as a result of the ZoomInfo Tax Group is deement provides for the payment by ZoomInfo Texchongies Inc. to Pre-IPO Blocker Holders and certain Pre-IPO HoldCo Unitholders of 85% of the benefits, if any, that the ZoomInfo Tax Group is a result of the ZoomInfo Tax Group is at result of the ZoomInfo Tax Group is utilization of certain tax attributes of the Blocker Companies (including the ZoomInfo Tax Group is allocable share of existing tax basis adjustments generated over time may increase (for tax purposes) the ZoomInfo Tax Group's depreciation and amortization deductions and, therefore, may reduce the amount of tax that the ZoomInfo Tax Group's allocable share of existing tax basis adjustments be required to pay in the future, although the IRS may challenge all or part of the validity of that tax basis, and a cont could sustain such a challenge.
+The ZoomInfo Tax Group's allocable share of existing tax basis adjustments upon exchanges of OpCo Units for shares of Class A common stock may also decrease gains (or increase in the ZoomInfo Tax Group's allocable share of existing tax basis adjustments upon exchanges of OpCo Units for agreements are an obligation of members of the ZoomInfo Tax group, but not of ZoomInfo OpCo.
 The ZoomInfo Tax Group expects to benefit from the remaining 15% of realized cash tax benefits.